-If you had overpaid them, all that money is gone.
+If you had overpaid them at month, all that money is gone.

 The important thing for Clients and subcontractors to remember is that Contractors do not have any assets, they are just essentially a shell company that is formed for the specific function of acting as main contractor.